12 Gentle Seated Stretches for Seniors

 Not everyone will be able to use this ideal position due to physical conditions, surgery, or injuries.

-To prevent pain or injury, just do the best possible and focus on keeping the body aligned and comfortable.
+To prevent pain or injury, do your best and focus on keeping your body aligned and comfortable.

 2. Overhead stretch (30 sec in video)

-Take a deep breath in and stretch arms up toward ceiling.
-Exhale and bring arms back down.
+Take a deep breath in and stretch your arms up toward the ceiling.
+Exhale and bring your arms back down.

 3. Upper back stretch (44 sec in video)

-Make a circle with the arms and drop the chin down toward the chest.
+Make a circle with your arms and drop your chin down toward your chest.
 Push toward the opposite hand and focus on spreading the shoulder blades apart.

 4. Chest stretch (1 min 12 sec in video)

-With arms at sides, focus on pulling the shoulder blades together and down toward the ground.
+With your arms at your sides, focus on pulling your shoulder blades together and down toward the ground.

 5. Side stretch (1 min 38 sec in video)

-Slowly lean over to one side without collapsing the upper torso, keeping abdominal muscles engaged.
+Slowly lean to one side without collapsing your upper torso, keeping your abdominal muscles engaged.
 Repeat on the other side.

 6. Deeper side stretch (1 min 54 sec in video)